opendcs/opendcs/docs/source/legacy-install-guide.rst

 Create the database instance with Oracle’s Database In accordance with your organizations rules.

 OpenDCS is tested with the https://hub.docker.com/r/gvenzl/oracle-free images.
-No futures beyond Oracle 19c are currently used.
+No features beyond Oracle 19c are currently used.

 Create a user to own the schema, ostdb_adm is recommended, some script may not correctly substitute the name at this time.